kamtoeddy/ivo/README.md

 # Foreword

-ivo is a user story focused utility that helps you build factory methods to manage entities and their values in your domain.

-In short, it is an event-driven schema validator which provides an interface for you to clearly define the behaviour of your entities at creation and during updates.
+ivo is a user story focused event-driven schema validator which provides an interface for you to clearly define the behaviour of your entities at creation and during updates

 # Installation